Heatblur-Simulations/f-4e-manual/src/design_systems.md

 #### WSO Course Indicator

-In the rear cockpit is the Course Indicator, on the main instrument panel; the indicator displays relative heading for the course set in the course selector window, as well as later and vertical position relative to the ILS localizer and glide slope entered by the pilot.
+In the rear cockpit is the Course Indicator, on the main instrument panel; During an ILS approach, the indicator displays relative heading for the course set in the course selector window, as well as horizontal and vertical position relative to the ILS localizer and glide slope entered by the pilot.
 In this way, the WSO can assist the pilot in achieving and maintaining glide slope.
 The controls for the indicator are purely for the WSOs reference, and do not interact with the Flight Director Group displays in the front cockpit.

 Components of the course indicator are a TO-FROM indicator (does not function with ILS), a course deviation scale, a glide slope deviation scale, a COURSE